 - If you think an individual is going to disclose an experience of SVSH harm to you, let them know about your notification responsibilities as early as possible in the conversation.

-- You can explain that you want to both support them and empower them to make an informed decision about whether they wish to continue sharing information with you.
+- You can explain that you want to support them as well as empower them to make an informed decision about whether they wish to continue sharing information with you.

 - Keep it simple and straightforward.
 Reassure them that even if they don’t want to proceed with a formal complaint with OPDH, they can always opt out without repercussion.
-Respect their decision about which (if any) of the options they choose.
+Respect whatever decision they make.